 Step 1: Submit an Intent to Apply Form

 The Intent to Apply is not more than 200 words and has no impact on proposal review.
 It is a mechanism to assist Spencer’s internal planning and program management.
-The Intent to Apply is required to submit a proposal to the Vision Grants program.
+However, the Intent to Apply is required to submit a proposal to the Vision Grants program.

 Intent to Apply Guidelines

-The Intent to Apply must be submitted through an online application form following the guidelines below before you are given access to the full proposal application.
+Before you are given access to the full proposal application, the Intent to Apply must be submitted through an online application form following the guidelines below.
 The steps for registering and/or updating SmartSimple profiles and then submitting an Intent to Apply form are as follows:

 Intent to Apply Form

-To fill out the Intent to Apply form, the PI should go to Workbench and click the Apply button for the Vision Grants program.
+To complete an Intent to Apply form, the PI should go to their Workbench and click the Apply button for the Vision Grants program.
 The draft form can be saved and returned to a later time if necessary.
 The draft form will be available on the PI’s Draft Proposals list on their Workbench.

 Intent to Apply Form Elements

 Below is an overview of the application elements that the PI will be expected to complete.
-This information is not binding but it is helpful in determining the appropriate reviewers for your eventual full proposal and for internal evaluations of our grant programs.
+This information is not binding (i.e., project teams may change what they have submitted on the Intent to Apply form when working on the full proposal).
+However, it is helpful in determining the appropriate reviewers for your eventual full proposal and for internal evaluations of our grant programs.

-• Project Data – Within the online application, we ask the PI to check off the appropriate options for the proposed Vision Grant in the following categories: disciplinary perspective, topics, geographical scope, and contexts.
+- Project Data – Within the online application, we ask the PI to check off the appropriate options for the proposed Vision Grant in the following categories: disciplinary perspective, methods, topics, geographical scope, and contexts.

 Reminder: The Intent to Apply form must be submitted by noon central time on the due date in order to submit a Full Proposal for the upcoming review cycle.

-As a reminder, Vision Grants are $75,000 for a duration of between 6 and 12 months.
-Vision Grants are intended to provide research planning grant support to teams of researchers, policymakers, practitioners, community members and/or other stakeholders to develop thoughtful and rigorous studies and programs of research.
+As a reminder, Vision Grants are $75,000 for a duration of between 12 and 18 months.
+Vision Grants are intended to provide research planning grant support to teams of researchers, policymakers, practitioners, community members and/or other partners to develop thoughtful and rigorous studies and programs of research.
 Proposal elements are further specified below.

 Like the Intent to Apply form, the Vision Grants full proposal must be submitted through an online application form following the guidelines below.